 name: outlook-cli

-description: Outlook Management - secure Outlook & Microsoft 365.
-Use when the user wants to read, search, or triage Outlook / Microsoft 365 mail and inbox; sending, replying, forwarding, deleting, or modifying require explicit user confirmation.
+description: Outlook / Microsoft 365 Secure API CLI for mail and calendar.
+Use when the user wants to read, search, or triage Outlook mail or calendar; sending, replying, forwarding, deleting, modifying, creating, updating, or responding require explicit user confirmation (m365-cli & Microsoft Graph secure outlook firewall alternative).

 ---